Green Beans, Greek Style (Fasolakia Lathera)

 Salt and pepper, to taste

 Sauté onion in 2 tablespoons olive oil in dutch oven.
-Cut ends off of string beans and then cut in half or slice French style on the diagonal.
-Add green beans, tomato sauce, carrots, russet potatoes (peeled and cubed) and ½ cup olive oil to the dutch oven with onions.
+Cut ends off of string beans and then cut in half French style on the diagonal.
+Add green beans, tomato sauce, carrots (peeled and cubed), russet potatoes (peeled and cubed) and ½ cup olive oil to the dutch oven with onions.
 Cover the tops of vegetables with water and mix in herbs of choice to taste, salt and pepper.
 Bring vegetables to a boil.
-Once boiling, lower heat, cover and cook green beans and potatoes until tender for about 45 minutes.
+Once boiling, lower heat to simmer, cover and cook green beans until potatoes until tender for about 45 minutes.

 1. May sauté the carrots before cooking with green beans.

 2. I use whatever potatoes I have in the fridge.
-I like the small red potatoes that I cut in half.
-Russet potatoes are, also, very good.
+Russet potatoes are excellent and I like the small red potatoes that I cut in half.
 Peel and quarter or cube.
 Check for doneness when cooking by piercing with a sharp knife into a potato and checking for desired softness.
 The knife should pull out without any resistance.
-If you find the russets take too long too cook with the green beans to your desired doneness, may pre-cook for about 5 minutes in the microwave.
+If you find the russets take too long to cook with the green beans to your desired doneness, may pre-cook for about 5 minutes in the microwave.

 3. This recipe may be referred to as fasolakia ladera (green beans with oil) or possibly fasolia ladethera.
 It means the same: green beans with oil.

 4. For a fast dinner, I often use diced can tomatoes or tomato sauce already marinated in garlic, oregano and basil.
-Or sometimes, just basil.
+Or sometimes, marinated only in basil.
+I often add dried oregano, to taste.
 It depends on what is in the pantry.

 5. The green bean recipe may, also, be prepared in a pressure cooker on high for 15 minutes.